jreveillaud/Wolbachia-subpopulations/README.md

-This project describes the bioinformatic reproductible workflow associated to the paper "Multiple *Wolbachia* subpopulations co-occur in single *Culex pipiens* mosquitoes".
+This project describes the bioinformatic reproductible workflow associated to the paper "Multiple *Wolbachia* subpopulations co-occur in single *Culex pipiens* mosquito organs".

 # Anvi'o metagenomic workflows and binning to reconstruct Wolbachia genomes